18F/18f.gsa.gov/_posts/2015-12-29-is-your-project-using-agilefall.md

 Knowing when (or if) your organization has successfully transitioned fully into an agile methodology can be tricky.
-Becoming an agile organization is trickier than it looks, and it’s helpful to be able to identify traditional development practices that can slow down or derail your quest for agility.
+Becoming an agile organization is harder than it looks, and it’s helpful to be able to identify traditional development practices that can slow down or derail your quest for agility.
 At 18F, we’ve spent a lot of time working with federal agencies and coaching them through the transition to agile, but